FrameworkComputer/linux-docs/Fingerprint-Wake-Workaround/README.md

 Automatic workaround for Framework 13 AMD fingerprint reader not working after suspend/resume.

+**IMPORTANT**: In our testing, this has not been needed.
+Had it occur once in 30 suspend to resumes - most folks should not need this.

 ## Problem

 On Framework 13 AMD laptops, the Goodix fingerprint reader sometimes fails to reconnect after waking from suspend.
 This requires a manual reboot to restore functionality.